The electric future of snowmobiling

 From the outside, the Taigas look nearly identical to their gas counterparts.
 But with the ability to go from 0 to 100 kilometers per hour — or approximately 62 miles per hour — in as little as 2.9 seconds, they have more torque than many combustion-engine sleds.

-As a Taiga employee floored the electric machine on a straightaway, it quickly caught air over a roll, and when the breaks were slammed at the other end of the field, there was silence.
+As a Taiga employee floored the electric machine on a straightaway, it quickly caught air over a roll, and when the brakes were slammed at the other end of the field, there was silence.

 Bruneau hopes this type of power will appeal to performance-oriented buyers and that the quieter, cleaner experience will help attract new people to the sport: “Trying electric for the first time is easier and much more approachable than a gas sled.”